salva/perl-and-ssh/perl-and-ssh.md

 # Net::OpenSSH::Compat

-- Implements most of Net::SSH::Perl and Net::SSH2 APIs in top of Net::OpenSSH
+- Implements most of Net::SSH::Perl and Net::SSH2 APIs on top of Net::OpenSSH
 - Because sometimes people has problems installing them

 ---